Have you ever walked away feeling awkward and off after an oddly flowing conversation, even with someone you’ve known for a long time?

 4. Share experiences

-I recently heard someone say (once again, my written words and someone else’s ideas) that they realized about themselves that they rarely ever sat across the table with someone and felt an instant friendship-connection.
+I recently heard someone say (once again, my written words and someone else’s ideas) that they realized about themselves that they rarely ever sat across the table from someone and felt an instant friendship-connection.
 They rarely “hit it off” with people.
 Rather they kept gathering around the same things at the same times, and formed something sweet.
 This can look like weekly coffee shop meets or biweekly play dates or monthly pizza nights or annual camping trips.
 Friendships can be forged and kept by the very things we mark on our calendars again and again.
 The routines that we build into our rhythms of life.
 Friendship isn’t confined to the spoken word only.
 It can be cultivated and kept by common interests and shared experiences.
 Turn up the music and make pizza together.
 Sit on the couch and cry at This Is Us together.
 Pant and sweat while you hike together.
 Be captivated by the flames of the campfire together.

 Create together.
 Rest together.
 Play together.
 Watch together.
 Cheer together.
 Find the things that unite you, and keep capitalizing on those things and gathering around those things.
 They will be the very things you tell past stories about and create current memories in.